Last updated January 30, 2023.

 On the flip side, there are many alleged ginkgo benefits that haven’t stood up to scientific study.

-There’s no solid evidence that Ginkgo biloba helps high blood pressure, tinnitus, macular degeneration, heart disease, and many other conditions.
-(40)
+For example, there’s no solid evidence that Ginkgo biloba helps high blood pressure, tinnitus, multiple sclerosis, seasonal affective disorder, heart disease, or several other conditions.

 How to Read a Ginkgo Biloba Supplement Label